cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

   /* The navigation configuration.  */
   navConfig,

   /* The path to the pages configuration.
-If this is enabled, page config will not be generated and generatePages will not be used. */ pagesConfig,
+If this is enabled, the `generatePages` configuration will not be used. */ pagesConfig,

-  // These options are used to find the pages to serve via terra dev site.
-  // If 'pagesConfig' is provided, no pages will be generated.
+  /** These options are used to find the pages to serve via terra dev site.
+If 'pagesConfig' is provided, this
-  // Output:
-  // {root}/lib/{entryPoint}/**/*{pageType}.{jsx,js,md,}
-  // {root}/packages/*/lib/{entryPoint}/**/*{pageType}.{jsx,js,md,}
+   * configuration is not used.
+   *   The search pattern key options:
+   *      root: there search pattern starts.
+   *      entryPoint: add to the search pattern and is the beginning of the directory structure
+   *           for menu navigation.
+   *      dist: (option) directory containing transpiled code to use if hot reloading is enabled and is in prod
-  // source will be used if hot reloading is enabled and not running in prod mode.
+   *      source: (option) directory containing source code to use if hot reloading is enabled and not in prod mode */
-  // source and dist are optional.
-  // *NOTE* The entryPoints also act as the beginning of the directory strucure for menu navigation.
-  // For example: /root/src/<entryPointDir>/folder/item would start navigation at 'folder'.
   generatePages: {
     searchPatterns: [
+      // In Prod & Dev & !hotReloading: Searches rootPaths/terra-dev-site/**/*{pageTypes}.{jsx,js,md,}
+      // In Prod & Dev & !hotReloading: Searches rootPaths/packages/*/terra-dev-site/**/*{pageTypes}.{jsx,js,md,}
+      {
+        root: process.cwd(),
+        entryPoint: 'terra-dev-site',
+      },
+      // In Prod & Dev & !hotReloading: Searches rootPaths/dist/examples/**/*{pageTypes}.{jsx,js,md,}
+      // In Prod & Dev & !hotReloading: Searches rootPaths/packages/*/dist/examples/**/*{pageTypes}.{jsx,js,md,}
+      {
+        root: process.cwd(),
+        dist: 'dist',
+        entryPoint: 'examples',
+      },
+      // In Prod & !hotReloading: Searches rootPaths/lib/terra-dev-site/**/*{pageTypes}.{jsx,js,md,}
+      // In Prod & !hotReloading: Searches rootPaths/packages/*/lib/terra-dev-site/**/*{pageTypes}.{jsx,js,md,}
+      // In Dev & hotReloading: Searches rootPaths/src/terra-dev-site/**/*{pageTypes}.{jsx,js,md,}
+      // In Dev & hotReloading: Searches rootPaths/packages/*/src/terra-dev-site/**/*{pageTypes}.{jsx,js,md,}
       {
         root: process.cwd(),
         source: 'src',